AnnKruQA/PORTFOLIO/README.md

 ## About me

-I am a Junior Software Tester and Junior Tech Writer.
+I am a Junior Software Tester and a Junior Tech Writer.

 I have worked on international projects and in interdisciplinary teams.

 I have experience in:

 * **creating and editing technical documentation** (e.g. knowledge base, release notes, reports, test cases, user manual, user guide, check-lists)
 * creating project documentation
 * **proofreading texts in English**, Italian and Polish
 * **editing content on websites** through a CMS system (WordPress, Sitecore)

 * executing functional tests, integration tests, regression tests, accessibility tests, **usability tests** of mobile and web applications
 * testing responsive web design of landing pages and newsletters